 Several experts are interested in the abstract notion of a decentralised web (dWeb).
 The concept suggests reorganising the Internet to eliminate centralised data hosting services in favour of peer-to-peer architecture.
 While researching about this technology, there are a few aspects to bear in mind.
 First and foremost, the notion is not novel.
 Back in 2006, Jeffrey Zeldman, one of the early inventors of Web 1.0 and 2.0, wrote a blog post expressing his support for Web 3.0.
 However, discussions on this subject began as early as 2001.

 We may expect a strong synergy and symbiotic interaction between these three technologies and other disciplines.
-As Web 3.0 networks will run through decentralised protocols.
+Web 3.0 networks will run through decentralised protocols.
 Later known to be the building blocks of blockchain and cryptocurrency technology.
-They will be interoperable, seamlessly integrated, automated through smart contracts.
-Furthermore, it uses to power everything from microtransactions in Africa to censorship-resistant P2P data file storage.
+They will be interoperable, seamlessly integrated, and automated through smart contracts.
+Furthermore, it is used to power everything from microtransactions in Africa to censorship-resistant P2P data file storage.
 Moreover, using Web 3.0, crypto coins like Filecoin completely change the way of sharing files.

 What is Decentralised Internet?